Coffee Types Explained

 Coffee is a very versatile drink, and there are so many different ways to enjoy it.
 With all the different coffee types, and so many types of coffee drinks, it can be intimidating to try something new, especially when you've already settled on your favourite way to enjoy coffee.
 Perhaps you like a milky coffee, and so you prefer to drink a cappuccino.
 If this is the case, you might also enjoy a latte, a café au lait, or a cortado.
 If you prefer a bolder coffee, like a plain espresso, you could try an americano, a ristretto, or a cold brew coffee.
 At NESCAFÉ, we've put together this guide, to help you make sure that when the time comes to try something new, you know what you’re getting yourself into, and help you find new ways to enjoy your coffee.

 What is an Americano?

-The americano is often mistaken for just a standard black coffee, but it's so much more than that.
+To the untrained eye, an Americano is easily mistaken for a standard black coffee - but this simple, delicious, well-loved coffee is so much more than that.